 Although the original changewheel studs are missing, the retaining nut on the end of the leadscrew is present, this resembling those knurled-edge, screw-on types found on early Drummond small lathes.
 Held to the bed by just two bolts each, at a first glance the leadscrew hanger bearings appear to be insufficiently rigid - however, the design was not as flexible as it looks for each was also located by diagonally set dowel pins.

-Of conventional design, the set-over tailstock had a barrel that ran right through the casing, its end section threaded and passing through a large-diameter handwheel that was secured by two semi-circular plated held in a turned groove (this design also being used on the Myford ML7).
+Of conventional design, the set-over tailstock had a barrel that ran right through the casing, its end section threaded and passing through a large-diameter handwheel secured by two semi-circular plated held in a turned groove (this design also being used on the Myford ML7).
 The barrel locking arrangement was by a proper "split barrel" arrangement - a far better solution than the crude "close-down" slot cut in the casting that might have been expected.
-If you have a Turnell & Odell lathe, the writer would be interested to hear from you.
+If you have a Turnell & Odell lathe, the writer would be interested to hear from you..